32 Ways To Save Money on Your Utility Bills

 It was so inspiring I challenged myself to see how much money I could save by conserving energy elsewhere in the house.

-Here is what I’ve learned, either first-hand, through research, or talking to other frugal folks.
+Here is what I’ve learned first-hand, through research and or by talking to other frugal folks.

-Some of these things are more expensive than others are.
+Some of these things are more expensive than others.
 You do want a high return on your investment (ROI), so crunch a few numbers to see how long it will take for your upgrades and purchases to pay off.
 I have listed them approximately from least to most expensive.

 Make Your Home Tighter